tw4452852/bb/README.md

 And to cross-compile: Append `-Dtarget=<arch>-<os>-<libc>` (Use `zig targets` to find out all the supported combinations).

-BTW, `-Dbpf` and `-Duser` can be specified multiple time to support multiple C files.
+BTW, `-Dbpf` and `-Duser` can be specified multiple times for each C source file.

 ## Bonus